WatForm/fortress/DevelopersGuide.md

 The resulting problem is equisatisfiable to the input to this step, and contains no domain elements.
 This operation also maintains the property of being formulaically bound.

-8. Scope Removal and SMT Invocation: The unbounded version of this final problem is converted into a format that is accepted by an SMT solver (the problem contains no domain elements, so this can be done).
+8. SMT solving: The problem is converted into a format that is accepted by an SMT solver (the problem contains no domain elements, so this can be done).
 The SMT solver is then invoked.
-Whatever result the solver returns is then returned to the user.
+Whatever result the solver returns is returned to the user.

-All that Fortress needs to guarantee is that after its transformations, the final problem is equisatisfiable to the first input problem.

-After applying the above transformations, the final problem is:
+After applying the above transformations to a problem with bounds for every sort, the final problem is:
 * equisatisfiable to the original problem, and
 * formulaically bound (so its scopes can be removed).

-Therefore, removing the scopes still leaves a problem equisatisfiable to the original, and, provided the SMT solver gives a correct result, so too does Fortress.
+All that Fortress needs to guarantee is that after its transformations, the final problem is equisatisfiable to the first input problem.

 If the original problem gives a scope for every sort, then because of the universal expansion step, there are no quantifiers in the final unbounded problem sent to the SMT solver.
 Such problems fall under the fragment of first-order logic called the logic of equality with uninterpreted functions (EUF), which is decidable.